AGRINFO AGRINFO logo

 Update

 The use of certain pesticides does not lead to residues that pose a risk to consumers.
 These pesticides do not require maximum residue levels (MRLs) and are listed in Regulation 396/2005, Annex IV.
-The European Union (EU) has added Betabaculovirus phoperculellae and elemental iron to this list, and has confirmed that rape seed oil should remain on the list.
+The European Union (EU) has added the following active substances to this list:

 • Allium fistulosum, processed